On this page

 Rule 1: OAuth Consent After Risky Sign-in

 Correlates SigninLogs risk indicators with AuditLogs consent events.
-If a user’s sign-in session shows phishing risk (unfamiliar features, anonymized IP, malicious IP) and they grant OAuth consent within 15 minutes, something is wrong.
+If a user’s sign-in session shows phishing risk (unfamiliar features, anonymized IP, malicious IP, suspicious IP, malware-infected IP, or suspicious browser) and they grant OAuth consent within 15 minutes, something is wrong.

 let PhishingWindow = 15m;